jchallqvist/DNP_Pub/README.md

 # DNP_Pub

-Code for statistical analysis of data and creation of figures for the paper "Proteomics and machine learning identify a distinct blood biomarker panel to detect Parkinson’s disease up to 7 years before motor disease".
+This script contains the code used for statistical analysis of data and the creation of figures for the paper "Proteomics and machine learning identify a distinct blood biomarker panel to detect Parkinson’s disease up to 7 years before motor disease".

-The raw instrumental data files are available to view and download via the Panorama repository https://panoramaweb.org/DNP_Pub.url.
+The authors declare that all data supporting the findings of this study are available within the paper and its Supplementary information files or available from the corresponding author upon request.
+The raw targeted chromatograms are available via the Panorama repository https://panoramaweb.org/DNP_Pub.url.